 Kim Kardashian Bought Jackie Kennedy’s Cartier Watch For $379,500: See The Timepiece

-Kim Kardashian may have adopted a less flashy approach when it comes to rocking her accessories, but that doesn’t mean she isn’t adding to her collection!
+Kim Kardashian may have adopted a less flashy approach to dressing, but that doesn’t mean she isn’t adding to her collection!
 Her latest purchase?
 A high-fashion timepiece with some serious historical value, too.

 Jackie Kennedy‘s Cartier timepiece, a gift from her brother-in-law, Prince Stanislaw ‘Stas’ Radziwill, went up on auction on June 21 at Christie’s in NYC, where it far surpassed sale predictions — and now we know the person behind the purchase: Kim Kardashian!